-So, when choosing a topic to teach, go for the ONE thing you are most passionate about!
+So, when choosing a topic to teach for your online courses, go for the ONE thing you are most passionate about!
 I have been teaching for over 33 years and I still have that passion inside me!
 My delivery methods may have changed, however, that passion is still inside me.

 So, here we go…

 Grab a pen and paper, and do some brainstorming for about 1min!
 List all the things you are passionate about and would love to tell someone else about!